Process:

 I often hear from customers that they have searched high and low for a specific item, only to discover that having one hand-crafted is much simpler and more financially obtainable than they thought.
 You will get a piece that’s exactly what you wanted.
 It’s my goal to listen to your wish list and then go above and beyond, building on your ideas to maximize the potential of a design.

-Write me with info about what you have in mind.
+• Write me with info about what you have in mind.
 Approximate size, where it’s going, and time needed are helpful.
 Once I have this I’ll send a ballpark cost for you to review.

-I can provide sketches, 3D drawings, and a scale model to provide for your peace of mind.
+• I can provide sketches, 3D drawings, and a scale model to provide for your peace of mind.
 Many customers however choose to allow me the ability to make on-the-fly decisions while building their piece, so highly-detailed drawings aren’t necessary.
 Running with just a basic concept is sufficient.
 They end up giving the most creative freedom and having quicker turnaround and better design for the cost.

 For every piece I do include your required specifications in the order invoice, so you know the most important details will be covered.
 If you would like more assurance of what I’ll be making through sketches or a model, I can provide these for a nominal charge.

-Once you’re fully satisfied with the plan and costs, I’ll submit an invoice for 50% of the total for you to pay.
+• Once you’re fully satisfied with the plan and costs, I’ll submit an invoice for 50% of the total for you to pay.
 This is non-refundable as it’s covering my material costs and some labour.

-The fun!
+• The fun!
 I begin making your piece by hand, sending you photo updates along the way.
 You’re welcome to ask questions and even come by, in-person, to check on your piece!
 The making step takes 1-6 weeks depending on the size and complexity of the project.

-With the project now finished, you’ll pay the balance and either pickup the item in person or await delivery.
+• With the project now finished, you’ll pay the balance and either pickup the item in person or await delivery.

 A holistic process.

 Materials selection is more than just an evaluation of beauty.
-Each product must be safe to breathe, touch, even eat from.
+Each product must be safe to harvest, breathe, touch, even eat from.
 Our sense of smell is awakened by the sweet plant products in tanned leather, and by the rich aroma of walnut.
 I avoid materials and protective finishes that off-gas noxious and unhealthy odors.
 Our sense of touch is one of my favorite.
 Using the best angle, stopping at just the right amount of sanding, and belaboring the radius of a curve can make or break a piece.
-The user must be enticed to reach in, to connect what their hands feel with what their eyes perceive.
-Also of note, materials must be durable and maintenance-friendly, not yellowing or breaking down with time.
+The user must be enticed to reach in.
+Our hands must feel what our eyes perceive.

 Shop environmental consideration is given to waste utilisation and airspace quality.
 Sawdust is given to local gardeners.
 The tiniest of scraps are used for heat or a fire with friends.
 My shop floor is usually clean, the air low in dust, and the space is free from WIFI and Bluetooth radiation.
 I avoid spraying chemicals, opting for cleaning and finishing solutions that won’t get into our lungs and pores.